jgd-solutions/jgd-cmake-modules/docs/index.rst

 jgd-cmake-modules
 -----------------

-A set of CMake modules to easily and consistently develop proper CMake based projects conforming to the `Canonical Project Structure`_.
+CMake library of CMake modules to easily and consistently develop proper CMake projects.

 Pages
 -----